asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 Existing features are a constraint on the software.
 They are often the reason it takes increasingly longer for features to be added to systems over time.
 The maintenance cost of features is non-negligible and is an ongoing tax on the organization.
 It's important to identify and remove unused and low-value features because of this.

 Organizations that are accustomed to focusing on projects instead of products tend to think of features in terms of creation cost.
-Once a project is over developers can be dispersed to start their next projects.
+Once a project is over, developers can be dispersed to start their next projects.
 Projects are temporary but the code that is produced during a project is not.

 ### Customer Access

 Ensure that development teams have a close and ongoing relationship with their customers.
-This will help everyone in the organization with the prioritization of work.
+This will help everyone in the organization prioritize the high value work.
 Many technology companies still rely on outdated, Tayloristic organization designs to create a _masters and minions_ command-and-control structure.
 This results in having a separate organization that is responsible for interacting with the customer and determining the details of the work.
 This kind of organization delivers prescriptive solutions to development teams instead of trusting the team with a problem and access to their customer.
 There is a lot of inefficiency built into this way of organizing.

- Handing teams solutions and not problems limits the solution space before involving the experts who build the software.
+Handing teams solutions instead of problems limits the solution space before involving the experts who build the software.
 This often results in a more expensive and complicated solution to the customer's problem.
-The people making the decisions don't understand the software the same way those who build it do.
+The people making the decisions don't understand the software the same way as those who build it do.
 By getting a team access to the customer at the problem definition stage, the team can help identify appropriate approaches.
 This is a huge morale booster to teams who currently feel like they are just _"development resources"_ and order takers.

 To read more about the importance of autonomous product teams I recommend [this article](https://www.mindtheproduct.com/2018/02/team-smarter-autonomous-product-teams-work-better/).